zakame/chef-perlbrew/README.md

             perlbrew_switch 'perl-5.14.2'

 ### perlbrew_lib
-This LWRP creates a perlbrew-based local::lib library for a particular perlbrew perl.
+This resource creates a perlbrew-based local::lib library for a particular perlbrew perl.

 * Actions